Dice

 Ain’t nothin’ sorrier than a man that won’t keep his word.

-other spellings: louse, lice (plural), low-down louse, and good-for-nothin’ louse
+variations: louse, lice (plural), low-down louse, good-for-nothin’ louse

 ★ If someone calls you "a louse," they don’t mean you’ve got bugs - they mean you’re a low-down, sorry excuse for a person. ★